pheetah/state-management-pattern/README.md

-# A State Management Pattern - That Could Replace NGRXwith Better Configurability
+# A State Management Pattern - That Could Replace NGRX with Better Configurability

 ```typescript